Timings reflect Canadian Eastern Time

 Metallurgist EIT - New Gold Inc.

-Sharing lessons learnt from managing breakouts of social unrest directly affecting mine operation.
+Sharing lessons learnt from managing breakouts of social unrest directly affecting mine operations.
+Improving engagement approaches with communities and prioritising stewardship strategies.

 Question & answer session